apostrophecms/apostrophe-pieces-import/README.md

 ## Making new file formats available to everyone

-Pack it up in an npm module called, let's say, `pieces-import-xlsx`.
+Pack it up in an npm module called, let's say, `pieces-import-fancyformat`.
 Your `index.js` will look like:

 ```javascript
 // node_modules/pieces-import-xlsx/index.js